“Only after I have become familiar with the style and character of the work can I start shaping an interpretation.”

 Grasp the Mood, Style, and Tempo

 Interpreting a piece of music entails making similar broad and deep connections.

-As Chapter 3 of The Musician’s Way portrays, when we pick up a new piece, rather than first being concerned with executing and shaping the first phrase, it’s best for us to explore the mood, style, and tempo of the complete composition by listening to recordings, studying the score, and researching background information.
+As Chapter 3 of The Musician’s Way portrays, when we pick up a new piece, rather than being concerned with executing the first phrase, it’s best for us to explore the mood, style, and tempo of the complete composition by listening to recordings, studying the score, and researching background information.